-Before a staff member or volunteer can take up the role of a Designated Liaison Person they must have a valid certificate of attendance at Safeguarding 1 training and attend Safeguarding 3 (ROI only) training.
-The Designated Liaison Person is responsible for reporting allegations or suspicions of child abuse to TULSA or Social Services (NI) and/or An Garda Síochána /PSNI.
-It is mandatory that the Chairperson of a club attends Safeguarding 3 (ROI) training before the club affiliation is confirmed.
+Before a staff member or volunteer can take up the role of a Designated Liaison Person they must have a valid certificate of attendance at Safeguarding 1 training and attend Safeguarding 3 training or a Designated Safeguarding Officer workshop..
+The Designated Liaison Person is responsible for reporting allegations or suspicions of child abuse to TULSA or Social Services (NI) and An Garda Síochána /PSNI.
+It is mandatory that the Chairperson of a club attends training before the club affiliation is confirmed.